• Skip to primary navigation

 slice of chocolate ding dong cake on a white plate on a light pink surface with some forks.

 • Don't cut corners on the instructions, if it says room temperature butter then make sure it is at room temperature not too cold or too soft.
+I have tried cutting corners in my test kitchen and its just not worth it.

 • Take your time when baking.
 Rushing will cause the most mistakes in baking.